National launches website for Aucklanders to rate council and inform election policy

 It offers a scorecard for people to rate performance on everything from financial responsibility to the effectiveness of the local board system.

-The website launch comes just months out from Auckland's local body elections which will see residents vote on the mayor, local board and council seats.
+The website launch comes just months out from Auckland's local body elections where residents vote on the mayor, local board and council seats.

-National says it will use the feedback to propose policies that deal with the city's most pressing issues, said Denise Lee, National's local government spokesperson for Auckland.
+National says it will use the feedback to propose policies that deal with the city's most pressing issues, said Denise Lee, National's local government spokeswoman for Auckland.

-The Maungakiekie MP was an Auckland Councillor till two years ago.
+The Maungakiekie MP was an Auckland councillor till two years ago.

 She said National recognised the importance of Auckland and the need for it to be governed efficiently and accountably.